 The benevolent king surrenders himself to Vamana, and requests to be sent back to live with his ancestors in the patal-lok (netherworld).
 This day of the great sacrifice by Mahabali is celebrated even today as Bali Padyami, during the Diwali festival.
 I understand logic fails with these mythological stories but then the truth too has many a time shocked us from our beliefs.

 The ancient sea-port of Mahabalipuram

 The earliest Pallava temples were rock-cut cave shrines.
-These soon gave way to monolithic temples carved out of giant boulders, resembling chariots or ‘rathas’ during the reign of Mamallan Narashimha Varman.
-It was during the rule of Narasimha Varman II or Rajasimha (700-728 AD), that the tradition of building structural temples began.
+These soon gave way to monolithic temples carved out of giant boulders, resembling chariots or “rathas” during the reign of Mamallan Narasimha Varman.
+It was during the rule of Narasimha Varman II or Rajasimha (700-728 CE), that the tradition of building structural temples began.

 The Monuments of Mahabalipuram

-Despite several among the historians for over a century, the dates of these monuments is still not quite agreed upon, but all agree that there had been foreigners in Mahabalipuram in the first centuries of the Christian era.
+Despite several debates among historians for over a century, the dates of these monuments are still not quite agreed upon, but all agree that there had been foreigners in Mahabalipuram in the first centuries of the Christian era.
 These exchanges did have their influences in the architecture of some of the structures on the hillock.

 The monuments at Mahabalipuram can be grouped into four styles based on their mode of construction:

 1. Monoliths – free-standing temples cut out of solid rock, most of which are locally styled rathas or chariots.
 An example would be the Dharmaraj Ratha.